hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

   cd ~/braiins-os_am1-s9_ssh_2019-02-21-0-572dd48c_2020-03-29-1-6b4a0f46 && source .env/bin/activate
   python3 restore2factory.py backup/BACKUP_ID_DATE/ IP_ADDRESS

 **Note: This method is not recommended as the backup creation is very finicky.
 The backup can be corrupted and there is no way to check it.
-Use at your own risk and make sure, you can access the miner and insert an SD card to it in case the restoration does not finish successfully!**
+Use at your own risk and make sure you can access the miner and insert an SD card to it in case the restoration does not finish successfully!**

 .. _opkg:
 ****
 OPKG
 ****

 OPKG commands can be used after connecting to the miner via SSH.
-There are many OPKG commands, but regarding Braiins OS+, you need to use only the following:
+There are many OPKG commands, but the only ones that are relevant with Braiins OS+ are the following:

   * *opkg update* - updates the package lists.
 It's recommended to use this command before other OPKG commands.
   * *opkg install PACKAGE_NAME* install the defined package.
 It's recommended to use *opkg update* to update the package lists before installing packages.